Nieyyan/maptoposter/README.md

 <img width="250" alt="28 983234_105 092062_midnight_blue_20260518_092354" src="https://github.com/user-attachments/assets/150fda5f-5542-4546-b50b-28616b6a2bc1" />

-In addition, map generation is also supported by only providing the city and country names, so relevant demonstrations will be omitted for brevity.
+In addition, map generation is still supported by only providing the city and country names, so relevant demonstrations will be omitted for brevity.

 ---
 **Acknowledgments**: Thanks to [originalankur](https://github.com/originalankur) for the base project, and to OpenStreetMap contributors for map data.
 MIT License.